VuiMuich/leftwm_wiki/Customizing-Themes-with-`liquid`-templates.md

 It generates the size properties for bars based on the workspace properties configured in `config.toml` (usually workspace width and starting coordinates) and explicitly set values (usually bar height).

 ---
-For furhter information about `liquid` syntax you can find a comprehensive documentation on https://github.com/Shopify/liquid/wiki/Liquid-for-Designers.
+For further information about `liquid` syntax you can find a comprehensive documentation on https://github.com/Shopify/liquid/wiki/Liquid-for-Designers.